billg-splunk/qep/README.md

   ```
   kubectl get pods
   ```
-  * When you change a pods configuration it should restart automatically
+  * When you change a pod's configuration, it should restart automatically
   * If you only change code, it will not restart automatically
   * To force a pod restarting (which will use the new pod):
   ```